 One detached, newly constructed accessory dwelling unit with minimum four-foot side and rear yard setbacks for a lot with a proposed or existing single-family dwelling.
 If a non-habitable accessory building is converted to an ADU or JADU a Coastal Development Permit is required.
-In addition to the detached accessory dwelling unit, one ADU or JADU is allowed on the lot, if the ADU or JADU is within an existing single family structure or accessory structure as described in subsection 69.05.3.8.1, and:
+In addition to the detached accessory dwelling unit, one JADU is allowed on the lot, if the JADU is within a single-family or accessory structure as described in subsection 69.05.3.8.1, and:

-- (a) The attached ADU or JADU contains no more than 500 square feet of floor space; and - (b) The detached ADU contains no more than 800 square feet of floor space, and its height is no more than 16 feet.
+(a) The detached ADU contains no more than 800 square feet of floor space, and its height is no more than 16 feet.